anitaxokojie/Multilingual-extractive-summarization/BENCHMARKS.md

 **Model:** paraphrase-multilingual-mpnet-base-v2
 **Hardware:** Intel i7-9750H, 16GB RAM, CPU-only

 Results may vary on different hardware.
-GPU acceleration typically provides 3-5x speedup.
 For updated benchmarks or hardware-specific results, see the GitHub repository.